Diordnas/1521_24T2_T09B/wk3/Wk3_Slides.md

 # Managing Mips Memory!
 Week 3 Tute

-We'll start at 15 past :D

 ---

 # Assignment 1
  - It is due pretty soon!
-(Friday Week 5, 6pm)
+(Friday Week 5)
  - Assignment content includes functions, which are in the Week 4 labs
  - Start early - you don't *need* to learn functions to dive in and start translating